andyrids/picolynx/README.md

 wsl --update
 ```

-To install a Linux distribution, refer to the guide listed above.
+To install a Linux distribution, refer to the guide listed above, or see my Void Linux & Alpine Linux WSL repo guides for an example of a manual distro installation.

 ## `PicoLynx` Installation